Getting Started with Web Icons

 - Consider using icon component libraries that implement tree-shaking

-Tools like SVGO can automatically optimize SVG files, often reducing file size by 50% or more without visible quality loss.
+Tools like SVGO can automatically optimise SVG files, often reducing file size by 50% or more without visible quality loss.
+That is the sort of saving you notice when a set contains dozens of icons, not one lonely menu symbol.